Rawatpara: History

-Out of gratitude, Akbar's granted the title of Rawat, a jagir and haveli to a Hindu Brahmin who had protected Akbar's life until his troops arrived during a hunting trip near Agra when Akbar's son Salim had revolted and there was risk to Akkbar's life due to skirmishes.
-The area of Brahmin's jagir came to be known as Rawatpara, the Brahmin was given a title of "Bohare" by his won kinsmen.
-Brahmin's family continued to serve in the court of subsequent mughal rulers.
+During a hunting trip near Agra when Salim, son of Akbar, the third Moghul emperor, had revolted and there was risk to Akbar's life due to skirmishes.
+A Hindu Brahmin protected Akbar's life until his troops arrived.
+Out of gratitude, Akbars granted the title of Rawat, a jagir and haveli to the Brahmin, and the area of Brahmin's jagir came to be known as Rawatpara.
+The Brahmin was given a title of "Bohare" by his won kinsmen.
+Brahmin's family continued to serve in the court of subsequent Mughal Empire rulers.
 However, oppressive Aurengzeb exerted the policy of forced conversion of Hindus to Islam.
-Rawats of Rawatpara instead of converting to Islam escaped to the wilds with whatever they could carry with them and moved towards the ravines of Chambal.
+Rawats of Rawatpara, instead of converting to Islam, escaped to the wilds with whatever they could carry with them and moved towards the ravines of Chambal.
 In the process, the kin broke into small groups, many of whom settled down in the areas Kanpur and Shivpuri.
 The Haveli of Rawats at Rawatpara was abandoned.
 Over the years the place has assumed a new identity as a wholesale market for grains, pulses, spices etc.

 Kanha Rawat, a Jat who along with Gokula raised the revolt against the oppressive rule of Aurangzeb and his policies of forced conversion of Hindus to Isam, was tortured, buried alive in a pit and killed here at Rawatpara.